OICR/softeng-blog/_posts/bashar_allabadi/helm-charts-best-practices.md

 ### 3rd Party Charts
 #### Chart quality
-Not all charts, even official ones are well written, charts authoring can be simple, but to get a production ready and high quality chart, take the time to research and consider:
+Not all charts, even official ones, are well written.
+Creating a new chart can be simple, but creating a production ready and high quality chart requires more effort and maintenance, take the time to research and consider the following when you select a chart:
-- Allows Secure configurations (running containers without root).
+- It allows Secure configurations (running containers without root) and some are even secure by default.
-- Allows adding extra secrets, extra Environment values etc, all these will make customizing much easier.
+- It allows adding extra secrets, extra Environment values, labels, etc, all these will make customization much easier.
 - Maintianability, look for charts that are well maintained and widely used.
 - Reliabile, some stateful charts use volumes instead of properly using Stateful sets, which can result in data loss if the helm release gets deleted.